robbiemparks/robbiemparks.github.io/_pages/about.md

   - /about.html
 ---

 I am an environmental epidemiologist.
-I am a <a href='https://www.earth.columbia.edu/articles/view/55'>post-doctoral research fellow</a> at the <a href='https://www.earth.columbia.edu/'>Earth Institute<>, Columbia University.
+I am a <a href='https://www.earth.columbia.edu/articles/view/55'>post-doctoral research fellow</a> at the <a href='https://www.earth.columbia.edu/'>Earth Institute</a>, Columbia University.
 I am primarily interested in understanding the impact that climate, weather, and air pollution can have on mortality, nutrition and disease outcomes, and how these impacts may be different in sub-groups of a population.
 I am also interested in developing new statistical methods relevant to these interests.

 In 2019, I earned my Ph.D from Imperial College London, where I was supervised by <a href='http://globalenvhealth.org/'>Majid Ezzati</a> and <a href='https://www.imperial.ac.uk/people/r.toumi'>Ralf Toumi</a>.
 I also hold an undergraduate degree in physics from the University of Oxford.